Interaction Design @ SJSU

 Step 02

-Design for case worker motivations
+Align business goals with case worker motivations

 Game 2 motivates case workers who have earned the 'Trendspotting' status, which allows case workers to own trends and gives them the privilege to earn additional points.